ArshCypherZ/sortify/README.md

 ## Key Features

 *   Reads file contents, not just filenames.
-It can identify that a PDF containing physics content belongs in your Physics folder.
 *   Automatically renames generic files based on their content.
 *   Runs offline using local models.
-Your data stays on your device.
 *   Moves uncertain files to a review folder instead of guessing.
 *   Tracks all moves in a database for easy undo.
 *   Efficient and lightweight.
-Uses file system events instead of constant scanning.

 ## Getting Started